Free VPNs for China: Do Not Fall for Phony Services

 I was surprised to learn even names like startuplivingchina, travelchinavpn, vpnmentor, comparitech, bloody hell even “Mashable” have no clue about which VPNs work!

 They have probably just believed the providers they have affiliations with, not performing their own research.
-Otherwise, they would have known only TWO VPN services offer Chinese specific landing pages, which are NordVPN and ExpressVPN.
+Otherwise, they would have known only a few providers offer Chinese specific landing pages;

 Chinese VPN Server Free